EpocDotFr/pyopml/docs/usage.rst

     with open('hendley_associates.opml', 'w') as f:
         document.dump(f, pretty=True)

-* :func:`opml.OpmlDocument.dumps` which serializes the document to a string:
+* :meth:`opml.OpmlDocument.dumps` which serializes the document to a string:

 .. code-block:: python